-Main Line restorative dentist, Dr. Vito, is a graduate of the prestigious Periodontal Prosthesis Program at the University of Pennsylvania School of Dental Medicine where he received extensive training and certification in the the diagnosis and treatment of broken, decayed and missing teeth.
+Philadelphia and Wayne,PA restorative dentist, Dr. Vito, is a graduate of the prestigious Periodontal Prosthesis Program at the University of Pennsylvania School of Dental Medicine where he received extensive training and certification in the diagnosis and treatment of broken, decayed and missing teeth.
 Dr. Vito has been doing adult, full mouth reconstructive, and advanced restorative dentistry since 1987.
 Dr. Vito works with a dental ceramist in his office to ensure the best fitting and aesthetic restorations.

 Restore Your Smile with Our Advanced Dental Solutions

 What is a Dental Crown?